blueskan/flixer/README.md

 I will plan adds more output modes in days to come.

 **All available options below:**

 ![cli flags etc](https://raw.githubusercontent.com/blueskan/flixer/master/example/cli.png)

 **Quick Demo:**

 ![demo](https://raw.githubusercontent.com/blueskan/flixer/master/example/demo.gif)

 **Installion:**
-You can install flixer via git or go get and build yourself.
+If you define your $GOPATH and $GOBIN variables and $GOBIN in your $PATH then very simle;
+`go get -u github.com/blueskan/flixer` and you can run anywhere with typing `flixer run ...`

+Otherwise you can compile code yourself and build executable..
-Example flixer template can be found in example/ directory.
+Example flixer template can be found in `example/` directory.

 **TODOS**
 - We need more testing.